CommunitySolidServer/tutorials/getting-started.md

 npm install
 npm start
 ```
-This automatically opens a new tab in your browser at http://localhost:3001/.
+This will start the demo application which you can see at http://localhost:3001/.

 ### Accessing a protected resource
 In the authentication client, fill in the address of your running CSS instance (`http://localhost:3000/`)